MANICOTTI & PENNE A LA VODKA SALE - Coming on February 27-28. Mark your calendars! $10 for either one. See you then!

 The Florida Catholic is now available in electronic format.
 Copy the link below into your web browser in order to access the latest edition (click on the icon in upper right of the page to download the latest edition):

 PARISH CALENDAR – Have you checked out the Parish Calendar yet?
 Did you realize you can access the Calendar right here on the Parish Website?
 Just click on the Calendar Tab and you can see all the upcoming events in the Parish for the next year.
 Parish Ministry Schedules, CCD Class Schedules, CCW & Men’s Club events and schedules, Youth Ministry activities and schedules, and much more, are all found on the Calendar.
 CHECK IT OUT TODAY!

-DIOCESAN SERVICES APPEAL (DSA) – The 2020 DSA has begun.
-Please prayerfully consider making a yearly pledge to help the Parish meet its commitment of $138,000 for 2020.
-At the moment we are still $43,000 short of our goal for 2020!
-We were also short of our commitment in 2019.
-We need your help to ensure we do not come up short again, as we did for the second consecutive year in 2019.
+DIOCESAN SERVICES APPEAL (DSA) – The 2021 DSA has begun.
+Please prayerfully consider making a monthly pledge to help the Parish meet its commitment of $131,000 for 2021.
+We came up $36,000 short of our goal for 2020!
+We were also short of our commitment in 2019 & 2018.
+We need your help to ensure we do not come up short again, as we did for the third consecutive year in 2020.

 BINGO (Started again on November 5!) – Held every Thursday in the Parish Center.
 Doors open at 5:30 PM; Games start at 6:30 PM; refreshments for sale.
 Masks and social distancing in effect.
 We need more volunteers to help out!
 Please contact the Parish Office if you can help, even if just once a month.